 There’s no magic formula that can tell you how much more you’re going to pay for life insurance when you have diabetes.
 Ultimately, it all goes back to your overall health and how well you’ve been able to keep your condition in check.
 If you’re a diabetic and you’re also a smoker, for instance, you’re not going to qualify for the best rates.

-Some insurance companies use table ratings to set premiums for diabetic applicants.
+Some life insurance companies use table ratings to set premiums for diabetic applicants.
 With this kind of system, the insurer increases your premiums by a specific percentage based on which table you land on.
 For example, someone whose table rate is 1 might pay 25% more than the standard premium while someone whose table rate is 2 would pay 50% more.

 Instead of table rating, the insurance company may decide to tack on a flat extra premium as a safety net of sorts against the amount of risk they’re taking on.
 This is an additional charge you pay on top of your regular premium and it’s based on your policy coverage amount.
 This premium can last for the first few years or stay in place for the life of the policy.